Explore 1.5M+ audiobooks & ebooks free for days

 Hey, whatever works, works, right?

 The men all nodded.
 Breakman then turned and made his way down to his office.
 Once there he activated the local holographic projector, opened the data file containing the contents of the chip, and began to examine it.
 What he found disappointed him.
 Aside from a few operating logs and core data files, the chip was completely blank.
 Not only was there no usable data, it appeared as though a large number of files had been deleted prior to the spider going offline from lack of power.
-Some of the missing files included the extensive operational logs his spider had recorded during its time in the past.
-He wondered if the loneliness, isolation or possibly even low battery power it would've encountered towards the end of its life might have played a role in this.
+Some of the missing files included the extensive operating logs his spider would have recorded during its time in the past.
+He wondered if the loneliness, isolation, or possibly even low battery power it would've encountered towards the end of its life might have played a role in this.

 Continue his punishment.
 I want no letup in his suffering, he hissed.